Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 11. White Candles

 When combined, these branches make elegant Christmas centrepieces.
 To preserve the vibe for the festive season, it’s best find evergreen branches, or some with red berries, such as holly.
+But simple pine or cedar will also do!

 13. Mason Jar Lanterns

-Best when filled with a Christmas scented candle.
+This is one of our plastic free Christmas decoration ideas that’s prettiest when filled with a Christmas scented candle.
 You can make these yourself for the table, but filling old jars up with dried white beans and candles, or for the fancier hanging version.